andyk/homework/hw1/README.md

 I've updated OpenAI gym dependency from 0.10.5 to 0.14.0 since I was having problems with render() in 0.10.5.

+##  Original README for this dir
+Below is a slightly updated version of original README provided in this directory by the UC Berkeley class staff

 Dependencies:
  * Python **3.5**